The Ultimate Guide to Nutrition for Beauty and Vitality

 Impact on Skin

 Water maintains skin elasticity, flushes toxins, and delivers nutrients to skin cells.
 Dehydration leads to dullness, fine lines, and increased sensitivity.
+For the full hydration guide, see our Importance of Hydration for Healthy Skin article.

 Best Practices: Aim for 8–10 glasses daily, more if you're active.
 Include water-rich foods like cucumbers, watermelon, and celery.